10 JanCurlex vs. Straw

 1. Agricultural straw is a widely available fiber

-3. Straw Blankets meet performance standards for short-term erosion control
+2. Straw Blankets meet performance standards at an affordable rate

 Agricultural Straw is a Commodity

-Straw blankets are produced from agricultural straw, a by-product of farming operations.
-Straw fiber is readily available to erosion blanket manufacturers at a low cost, especially when compared to other erosion matting fibers.
+Straw Blankets are produced from agricultural straw, a by-product of farming operations.
+Manufacturers can typically purchase agricultural straw fiber at a low cost, especially when compared to other erosion matting fibers.

 Not all agricultural straw, however, can be used to produce erosion control blankets.